jillesvangurp/www.jillesvangurp.com/pages/index.md

 **CTO@FORMATION, consultant**, Berlin Germany

-Seasoned tech entrepreneur and CTO with a track record of driving innovation and leading top-tier technology teams.
+Experienced tech entrepreneur and CTO with a track record of driving innovation and leading top-tier technology teams.

 - Expert in Search Engines (ElasticSearch, Opensearch, etc.), Geospatial Technologies, and Server-side Cloud Architectures
 - Proven Leadership in Remote Team Management and Agile Team Management